jopibr/pebmed/README.md

 - sequelize as ORM

 To run the project you just need to
-- Enter in each folder (frontend and backend) run npm install to install dependencies
+- Enter in each folder (frontend and backend) run npm install to install dependencies.

 Backend Folder:
 1 - Enter in env.js change the propertie password to your password database and save.